fiso/antoinette/README.md

 - [nvm](https://github.com/creationix/nvm)
 - [Composer](https://getcomposer.org/)
 - The `php` commandline tool (this is installed _by default_ on OSX)
 - A running mysql server.
-If you're using MAMP, you've already got one.
-If not, you can get the mysql server for OSX [here](https://dev.mysql.com/get/Downloads/MySQL-8.0/mysql-8.0.14-macos10.14-x86_64.dmg).
+You can get the mysql server for OSX [here](https://dev.mysql.com/get/Downloads/MySQL-8.0/mysql-8.0.14-macos10.14-x86_64.dmg).

 ## Starting a new project